 - An underwater camera if you have one.

 - Entertainment – mp3 player, books or magazines, playing cards are all good for those chill out moments.
-(Remember you won’t have WIFI every night, but our instructors will be able to know the hotspots onshore).

 - Electrical equipment should have US style plugs

 - We have a 12v charger and adapters for iPods etc.